ajramos/cloud-certs/gcp-pcne-cert.md

 ### Routing policies

 - DNS routing policies steer your traffic based on specific criteria.
-- Two types of DNS routing policies:
+- Three types of DNS routing policies:
-    - **Weighted round robin**: lets you specify different weights per DNS target.
+    1. **Weighted round robin**: lets you specify different weights per DNS target.
-    - **Geolocation:** lets you map the traffic that originates from Google Cloud regions to specific DNS targets.
+    2. **Geolocation:** lets you map the traffic that originates from Google Cloud regions to specific DNS targets.

     ```bash
     #define a DNS Record of type A pointing to the IP of the web server in US when the traffic comes from us-east1